jlnr/CharacterCrush/README.md

 Simply download or clone this repository, open `CharacterCrush.pbxproj`, and run the game on an iPhone or iPad of your choice.

-Note that some effects (based on SpriteKit/Metal) do not work in the iPhone/iPad simulator.
+Note that some sound effects, and some visual effects (based on SpriteKit/Metal) do not work in the iPhone/iPad simulator.

 ## Possible Integration with ChinesePod